May 10, 2023

 What is mild OCD?

-What is the best medicine for OCD?
+What is the best type of medication for OCD?

 The best medicine for OCD depends on individual circumstances and may vary from person to person.
-SSRIs are the most commonly prescribed medications for OCD and can be effective in reducing symptoms.
+SSRIs are the most prescribed medications for OCD and can be effective in reducing symptoms.
 Other medications, such as clomipramine, may also be used to treat OCD.

 Read More: What is the Difference Between OCD and BFRBs and How Are They Related?